-- iii.
-The Supreme Court in Upadhyay v Singh & Ors (2002) 3 SCC 598, recognized that a valid and "basic" ground upon which to cancel bail u/s 439(2) of the CrPC 1973 is if the accused tampers with evidence or threatens a prosecution witness. - iv.
-In a trafficking case where SC/ST (POA) Act Sections are charged, accused are not entitled to anticipatory bail as per Sec.
-18 of the Act. - v.
-In cases where an accused has been charged u/s 370 of IPC and BLSA, a common objection is that the facts of the particular case does not attract the offence u/s 370 IPC.
-This is because, while offences under Sec.
-370 are non-bailable, offences under the BLSA are bailable offences.
-Court must allow the argument of the prosecuting officers citing judgements wherein the accused has been convicted under both those offences. - vi.
-The defence may also obtain affidavits from relatives of the victim stating that a false case has been lodged or that the victims migrated of their own volition.
-To counter this, two arguments may be allowed by the Court:
+- b) File for cancelation of bail if accused intimidates the victim witnesses - - In Upadhyay v Singh & Ors (2002) 3 SCC 598, Supreme Court has recognized that a valid and "basic" ground upon which to cancel bail u/s 439(2) of the Code of Criminal Procedure 1973 is if the accused tampers with or threatens a prosecution witness. - c) In a trafficking case where SC/ST (POA) Act Sections are charged, accused are not entitled to anticipatory bail u/s 18 of the Act. - d) In cases where an accused has been charged under both, Sec.370 of the IPC and BLSA, a common objection is that the facts of the particular case does not attract the offence u/s 370 of the IPC.
+This is because, while offences u/s 370 are non-bailable, offences under the BLSA, are bailable offences.
+This argument can be countered by submitting before the Court judgements where the accused has been convicted under both those offences.
+Additionally, the Court's attention must be drawn to the evidence in the case satisfying the elements of trafficking. - e) The defence may also obtain affidavits from relatives of the victim stating that a false case has been lodged or that the victims migrated of their own volition.

+To counter this, two arguments may be furthered-